It does not always cause heartburn, but it can cause damage to the throat and vocal cords.

 - closely monitoring for signs of breathing or feeding trouble

-If breathing or feeding problems develop, medical help should be sought.
+If breathing or feeding problems develop, seek medical help.

 Dietary recommendations include: